Main menu

 Diablo III and video game addiction

 It can’t be denied that Blizzard’s new title has the ‘perfect storm’ in terms of game addiction: it offers the same click ‘n’ go gameplay as World of Warcraft, it rewards players handsomely if they team up with others, and some have suggested that the game is simply not worth playing unless it’s as a multiplayer experience.
 If you, or someone you know, has ever fallen victim to video game addiction – or if you simply have work that needs to get done – buying Diablo III simply can’t be recommended.
-For those who are able to be moderate with their gameplay, there is a lot of enjoyment to be had from the game – as the positive reviews on various websites will attest – but there is an ever-
+For those who are able to be moderate with their gameplay, there is a lot of enjoyment to be had from the game – as the positive reviews on various websites will attest – but there is an ever-present risk of overdoing it.

 Guest Author Bio